kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

     }
     ```

-This is the first big conceptual shift relative to `http-server.md`.
+This is the first big conceptual shift relative to [HTTP Server](http-server.md).

 In the handwritten server guide, you defined the controller methods yourself and decorated them with transport annotations.
 Here, the contract already defines the transport layer, so the generator
 gives you the interface that must be implemented.